 psql command that supplies the connection variables as individual flags.

 We recommend the flags format because the readability can help if you want to customize the way you connect.
 The only required parameter is

-sslmode, but PostgreSQL supports a lot of options for customizing connections.
+sslmode, but PostgreSQL supports many options for customizing connections.

 By default, the control panel doesn't reveal the cluster's password for security reasons.
 Click Copy to copy connection details with the password, or click show-password to reveal the password.

 To connect using the flags format, paste the entire command from the control panel in your terminal:

 PGPASSWORD=your_password psql -U doadmin -h cluster-do-user-1234567-0.db.ondigitalocean.com -p 25060 -d defaultdb --set=sslmode=require